 Check out the video below for a more detailed introduction to the VIA Mobile360 AI Mining Safety Kit:

 Working with mining operators in recent projects has given us genuine insight as to what really matters in these work environments.
-One perhaps less obvious requirement is the ability for an industrial computer system to survive the daily wash down.
+One perhaps less obvious requirement is the ability for a system to survive the daily wash down.
 Most quarry and mining operators complete daily vehicle washing procedures that involve high-pressure water hoses and cannons.
 It’s the easiest way to remove hardened clods of dirt and debris at the end of a shift.
 With this in mind, it was clear that our solution would have to be very water proof.

-We started with an enclosure for the main computer system that includes an industrial-grade rubber seal between lid and case.
+We started with an enclosure for the main computer system that includes an industrial-grade rubber seal between the lid and case.
 When screwed tight, it forms an IP67-rated, water-proof seal.
 Just to clarify, the IP (or International Protection code system) uses two numbers to describe the type of seal an engineer can outline when designing a product.
 It’s all about ingress protection, to use a more technical term.

 Particle and Liquid Ingress